liyucheng09/Contamination_Detector/readme.md

 | Average   | Input-label Dirty  | .7072 ↑      |

-## Test Memorization via Perplexity
+## 3. Run Perplexity Verification

-Read this paper first to get the basic idea of perplexity test: [Estimating Contamination via Perplexity](https://arxiv.org/abs/2309.10677)!
+Read this paper first to get the basic idea of perplexity test: [Quantifying Memorisation via Perplexity](https://arxiv.org/abs/2309.10677).

 Run this to conduct the perplexity comparison:

 ```
-python perplexity/perplexity.py
+python perplexity.py
 ```

-You could specify models and benchmarks to test.
+Customize `perplexity.py` to specify models and benchmarks to test.
 It will write the results under `reports/`.

 Then you could generate the figure to visualize the results via:

 ```
-python pics/visualize_perplexity.py
+python visualize/visualize_perplexity.py
 ```

 **Check perplexity analysis of QA (BoolQ, SQuAD, QuAD) benchmarks [here](https://github.com/liyucheng09/Contamination_Detector/blob/master/pics/qa.png)**